top of page

 Around 1930, the mulatto dictator Rafael Trujillo, promoting an extravagant cult of personality, seized control of the Dominican Republic and ruled the country until his assassination in 1961.
 He was exceedingly cruel, taking his cues from the fascist leaders of his time, Franco and Hitler, as well as the racist ideologies of the US by championing a policy of blanquismo, closely connected with anti-Haitian xenophobia, which sought to add more light-skinned individuals to the Dominican population by promoting immigration from Europe and slaughtering countless thousands of Haitians.
 (Wikipedia)

 Trujillo maintained close ties with the United States, emulating its values and currying favor for protection and acceptance.
 His whitening campaign was personal - he was a self-loathing mulatto - as well as political.
-It has had a deep and lasting effect on the self-perceived identity of the country as a white Dominican population as compared to its neighbor to the west, Haiti, a black population.
+It has had a deep and lasting effect on the self-perceived identity of the country as a white Dominican population as compared to its neighbor to the west, Haiti, a proud black population.

-7 views
+13 views

 Recent Posts